z0al/git-todos/README.md

 [![Latest release](https://img.shields.io/github/release/ahmed-taj/git-todos.svg?style=flat-square)](https://github.com/ahmed-taj/git-todos/releases)

-Grab the latest binary from the [releases](https://github.com/ahmed-taj/git-todos/releases) page.
+You can grab the latest binary from the [releases](https://github.com/ahmed-taj/git-todos/releases) page.

 On macOS you can install or upgrade to the latest released version with Homebrew: